peak-gao/code-notes/JavaScript/js-notes-mini-1.md

     - Another option for collision avoidance is the more modern "module" approach, using any of various dependency managers
         - Using these tools, no libraries ever add any identifiers to the global scope, but are instead required to have their identifier(s) be explicitly imported into another specific scope through usage of the dependency manager's various mechanisms
         - enforce that no identifiers are injected into any shared scope, and are instead kept in private, non-collision-susceptible scopes, which prevents any accidental scope collisions
+        - The key difference we can observe here between a function declaration and a function expression relates to where its name is bound as an identifier
+                      - Compare the previous two snippets.
+In the first snippet, the name foo is bound in the enclosing scope, and we call it directly with foo().
+In the second snippet, the name foo is not bound in the enclosing scope, but instead is bound only inside of its own function
+                      - In other words, (function foo(){ .. }) as an expression means the identifier foo is found only in the scope where the .. indicates, not in the outer scope.
+Hiding the name foo inside itself means it does not pollute the enclosing scope unnecessarily

 **Examples**
 ###### Scope Bubbles